National Donor Day 2020: Stories that Inspire Awareness Around Organ, Eye and Tissue Donation

 Friday might be known best as Valentine’s Day, but February 14 is also National Donor Day.
-On a day dedicated to showing your friends, family and neighbors how much they mean to you, we can’t think of a better way to spread the love than by helping to raise awareness of the lifesaving benefits of organ, eye and tissue donation.
+On a day dedicated to showing your friends, family, and neighbors how much they mean to you, we can’t think of a better way to spread the love than by helping to raise awareness of the lifesaving benefits of organ, eye and tissue donation.
+Today is National Donor Day 2020.

 Advocates like Laurie Weaver, whose husband became a donor after passing away in 2018, are hoping that by sharing their stories with the community, they can help inspire others to discuss organ and tissue donation with their loved ones.
 Right now, nearly 115,000 people in the U.S. are waiting for a lifesaving transplant and about 2,000 of those people are living in our region.